yuanbei/Nars-Wiki/Sets-and-set-operations-in-NAL.md

-Sets and set operations are adds more capability to OpenNARS, it allows to combine terms by creating [compound terms](https://github.com/opennars/opennars/wiki/Composition), adds some structure, [tansform that structure](https://github.com/opennars/opennars/wiki/Structure) and as a result derive more complex conclusions.
+Sets and set operations allow the system to specify instance or properties of a concept, as well as to create [compound terms](https://github.com/opennars/opennars/wiki/Composition), so as to express and derive more complex conclusions.

 #### **Compound Terms**
 [In Basic Inference](https://github.com/opennars/opennars/wiki/Basic-Inference-in-OpenNARS), each term is “atomic”, which is named by a word.
 For more complicated descriptions compound terms added to OpenNARS.